wmabebe/corsali-machine-learning-technical-interview/README.md

 # Corsali Machine Learning Technical Interview

 This is our project-based technical interview for machine learning engineers.
 It gives us a chance to see your abilities and how you approach problems.
 It is designed to give you creative freedom as you develop a solution, and consists of a model implementation quesion as well as non-coding questions below.
-Please complete both secionts
+Please complete both the coding and non-coding questions.

+Please FORK the repository for your submission.

 ## Coding questions